-1. Indy leading his team through the jungle during the opening credits looks like it was all shot in the same location.
+1. Indy (Harrison Ford) leading his team through the jungle during the opening credits looks like it was all shot in the same location.
 Yet producer Frank Marshall tells EW those three minutes of hiking were actually filmed in eight-to-10 different spots all around Hawaii.
 And that famous fade-in from the Paramount logo to an actual mountain?
 "That was an idea Steven kind of sprung on us," Marshall says, sending the producer scrambling across Kauai at the last minute until he found the perfect peak.
-This is one of those production problems that would never happen today, as a production would can easily create a mountain background with CG — yet knowing it's real adds something, don't you think?
+This is one of those production problems that would never happen today, as a production can easily create a mountain background with CGI — yet knowing it's real adds something, don't you think?

-3. Barranca's exit was originally more elaborate, and fatal.
+3. Barranca's exit was originally more elaborate — and fatal.
 Instead of fleeing after Indy disarms him with his bullwhip, Barranca was to get entangled with the whip, his pistol pointed at himself.
 Then Indy jerks the whip and the gun goes off, killing him.
-This would have come across a bit goofy for the suspenseful tone of the sequence, so it seems like a wise deletion.
+This would have come across as a bit goofy for the suspenseful tone of the sequence, so it seems like a wise deletion.

 4. Indy was originally going to be introduced with a "weird feather" sticking out of his iconic fedora.
 Inside the feather's quill was hidden a tightly rolled map to the temple.
-Satipo was to have the other half of the map and they would put the pieces together outside the temple so Indy could form a game plan before they went inside.
+Satipo (Alfred Molina) was to have the other half of the map and they would put the pieces together outside the temple so Indy could form a game plan before they went inside.
 Ultimately, it would have just made the wind-up more elaborate.

-5. The temple raid was shot inside Elstree Studios and has several wildly different inspirations that have been cited by Lucas and Spielberg over the years: Cliffhanging 1930s action serials (which is why Raiders opens with the climax of a previous adventure — albeit one the viewer has never seen before); Uncle Scrooge adventure comics from the 1950s (fans have speculated that one issue in particular, "The Seven Cities of Cibola," was a specific influence), James Bond movies (the opening is not unlike some of the cold open set-pieces from the Bond films) and Disneyland dark rides such as “Pirates of the Caribbean.”
-“The piece should be like a real horror ride…what we're doing here is designing a ride at Disneyland," said Spielberg during the film's earliest brainstorm meeting.
+5. The temple raid was shot inside Elstree Studios and has several wildly different inspirations that have been cited by Lucas and Spielberg over the years: Cliffhanging 1930s action serials (which is why Raiders opens with the climax of a previous adventure — albeit one the viewer has never seen before); Uncle Scrooge adventure comics from the 1950s (fans have speculated that one issue in particular, "The Seven Cities of Cibola," was a specific influence), James Bond movies (the opening is not unlike some of the cold open set pieces from the Bond films), and theme park dark rides such as Pirates of the Caribbean.
+"The piece should be like a real horror ride…what we're doing here is designing a ride at Disneyland," said Spielberg during the film's earliest brainstorming meeting.

 6. A long woody vine called Old Man's Beard was used to decorate the outside of the temple.
 It's the same kind used for the Dagobah set in The Empire Strikes Back.
 (Many of the Raiders crew members were culled from Star Wars).

 8. We were originally supposed to see Indy stealing other small pieces of art from inside the temple along the way to the golden idol.
-These pieces are actually shown in the film once Indy returns to Connecticut and he gives them to Marcus Brody.
+These pieces are actually shown in the film once Indy returns to Connecticut and he gives them to Denholm Elliott's Marcus Brody.

 9. The temple's traps were originally a bit different: A mass of vines that could trigger a rock wall that crushes intruders was scripted and discarded ("there's a whole pile of skeletons but they're completely flattened," Spielberg imagined).
 And the bottomless pit Indy and Satipo swing across was originally to be covered with dusty cobwebs, giving the deadly illusion of a false floor.
-Satipo was to carelessly step through the cobwebs and then gets quickly pulled back from the precipice by Indy, who then uses his whip to break the cobwebs and show that it's a false ground.
-The trap that used a shaft of light to triggers spikes was always part of the plan, as were the stones in the floor that trigger deadly darts in the idol room.
+Satipo was to carelessly step through the cobwebs, and then get quickly pulled back from the precipice by Indy, who would then use his whip to break the cobwebs and show that it's a false ground.
+The trap that used a shaft of light to trigger spikes was always part of the plan, as were the stones in the floor that trigger deadly darts in the idol room.
 Both of the discarded ideas would later be revisited in rather different ways in the film's sequels, Temple of Doom (the squeezing spikes room) and The Last Crusade (the optical illusion leap of faith chasm).